mattholamieux/matts_kinesis/README.md

 To stop rate switching, turn E3 in the opposite direction.

 ## Switching sun modes
-K1 + K2: switch the mode of the sun 1
-K1 + K3: switch the mode of the sun 2
+K1 + K2/K3: switch the mode of the sun 1/sun2

 Each sun can operate in one of four modes